Image of a man in a sling and neck brace speaking with a lawyer

 Purpose Punish the offender and protect society.
 Compensate the victim for harm suffered.

 Standard of Proof Proof beyond a reasonable doubt (very high standard).
 This may include evidence, witness testimony, and police reports.
 Preponderance of the evidence (meaning, more likely than not).
-Relies on documentation of damages and similar types of evidence as criminal cases.
+Relies on documentation of damages and similar types of evidence in criminal cases.

 Possible Outcomes Fines, probation, community service, and/or incarceration for defendant.
 Damages for medical expenses, pain and suffering, lost wages, etc., paid to the victim.